 Thousands of Filipinos in the Crossfire

-Thousands of Filipino workers remain deployed in countries now caught in the crossfire or facing retaliatory strikes.
-Iran has launched attacks across multiple nations including Iraq, Saudi Arabia, the United Arab Emirates, Kuwait, Jordan, Oman, Qatar, Bahrain, Turkey, Cyprus, and Azerbaijan.
-The widening geography of the conflict has raised serious concerns among Filipino families watching the escalation unfold from halfway around the world.
+Thousands of Filipino workers remain deployed in countries now facing retaliatory strikes.
+Iran has launched attacks across Iraq, Saudi Arabia, UAE, Kuwait, Jordan, Oman, Qatar, Bahrain, Turkey, Cyprus, and Azerbaijan.
+The expanding conflict geography has raised serious concerns among families monitoring the crisis from the Philippines.

 Growing Concerns Over Gulf Region Stability

-The sinking of IRIS Dena, an Iranian naval vessel, and attacks on critical infrastructure including Kuwait's Port Shuaiba, Saudi Aramco refineries, and Iran's own desalination and oil facilities have heightened fears of broader regional instability.
-Filipino workers in Gulf states face potential displacement as economic disruptions mount and shipping routes through the Strait of Hormuz and Red Sea become increasingly dangerous.
+The sinking of IRIS Dena, an Iranian naval vessel, and attacks on critical infrastructure including Kuwait's Port Shuaiba, Saudi Aramco refineries, and Iranian desalination facilities have heightened instability fears.
+Filipino workers in Gulf states face potential displacement as economic disruptions mount and shipping routes through the Strait of Hormuz and Red Sea grow dangerous.

 Economic Shockwaves Feared to Hit the Philippines